 Panty & Stocking with Garterbeltzigzags this one a bit, although that shouldn't surprise anyone given the show's creators.
-The angels are always contemptuous toward the demons, but said demons alternate — sometimes mid-conversation — between subverting this "trope", acting respectful, and (extremely rarely) genuinely being respectful toward the "heroines".
+The angels are always contemptuous toward the demons, but said demons alternate — sometimes mid-conversation — between subverting this trope, acting respectful, and (extremely rarely) genuinely being respectful toward the angels.

 Fullmetal Alchemist has Edward Elric, the bratty teenage genius protagonist who's brash, short-tempered, and swears quite a bit.
 He is constantly calling his opponents (and his own father) "bastard" and "third-rate novice".
 In contrast, the main villain, Father, heals his broken arm, inquires after his health and family, and allows Ed to live and continue his journey while he casually plans the death of over 50 million people.
 The Fuhrer of Amestris, King Bradley, even invites Edward and his brother Alphonse to tea.
 There's also Solf J. Kimblee, the Crimson Alchemist, a mass-murdering psychopath who treats Edward's mechanic, Winry Rockbell, with genuine respect and kindness while politely asking Ed to stage a massacre at Fort Briggs.
 She doesn't even realize she's a hostage without being told.

 In Death Note, Light, the cold and manipulative mass murderer with a bad god complex, is almost always polite and well-mannered; while L, the detective trying to stop him and bring him to justice, is usually very blunt and has little regard for others' feelings.